synterra/addictioncode/README.md

 foreach thought in currentThoughts print thought.idea

-> "The pizza in that commercial looked tasty."
+> The pizza in that commercial looked tasty.
-> "I should drink alcohol."
+> I should drink alcohol.
-> "When does the new season of my favorite show start?"
+> When does the new season of my favorite show start?
-> "I should drink alcohol."
+> I should drink alcohol.
-> "I stayed up way too late last night."
+> I stayed up way too late last night.
-> "I should drink alcohol."
+> I should drink alcohol.
 ```

 ## The Slow Crush Of Repetition